XDRO/TouchStone_BackEnd/README.md

 ## Plans for Improvement

 - **Speech-to-Text Integration**: Implementing speech-to-text controllers and functions to expand user interaction capabilities.
-- **Code Block Generation**: Enhancing user experience by generating code blocks upon request for programming-related queries.
+- **Code Block Generation**: Enhancing user experience by generating code blocks upon request for programming-related queries
+- **Update README.md**: Pictures, GIFs, or screenshots that detail the project features, A demo video of the project

 ## Link to Touchstone AI